Jump to ratings and reviews

 Whenever I write a book I come up with several alternative versions.
 I write down as many as I can, read through them and choose the one I like the best.

-This was something else and not at all what I expected before based on the cover or the slim size of this book.
+This was something else and not at all what I expected based on the cover or the slim size of this book.

 Alienating, what starts of as a story of a young Korean woman closing up at work evolves into a dreamlike, non-logically emerging story that is hard to reproduce and has many sentences repeated in different settings.

-The translator notes alone already uncover a lot that goes on beneath the surface of this book, but while reading I at least had the feeling I was wading into a dream, full of heat, lack of real connection with others and lack of progress being available for a 28 year old without education.
+The translator notes alone already uncover a lot that goes on beneath the surface of this book, but while reading I had the feeling I was wading into a dream, full of heat, lack of real connection with others and lack of progress and prospects being available for a 28 year old without education.
 Bae Suah her method of storytelling seems circular instead of linear, with elements, images and sentences recurring in ever changing configurations.

 The result is not a story to be really understood but a plethora on opportunities and interpretations of a meta story.
 If it sounds a bit vague, I think it is fair to say that Untold Night and Day in a sense is.
 For a book of only slightly above 150 pages its both very unique, dense and thoroughly interesting; if anything one could write a thesis on all the themes coming back in this work.
-A real achievement and I am keen to read more of this singular author!

 Profile Image for emma.